Post-nominal letters: Medical qualifications in the UK

 In contrast to the style for academic qualifications, medical qualifications are listed in descending order, i.e.: doctorates, master's degrees, bachelor's degrees, postgraduate diplomas, and qualifying diplomas.
 Letters indicating doctorates, master's degrees and fellowships of royal colleges are always given, while bachelor's degrees, memberships and qualifying diplomas are only shown for people with no higher qualifications.
 In all but formal lists, only three medical qualifications are normally given.

 Where someone holds qualifications in multiple fields, they are normally given in the order: medicine, surgery (except for MRCS, which is considered a qualifying diploma), obstetrics, gynaecology and other specialities.
 These are followed by qualifying diplomas and other diplomas.

-Note that the academic style guides do not have a separate section for medical qualifications, so if following one of these guides, medical degrees should be listed with other degrees, medical diplomas with other diplomas, and fellowships and memberships of royal colleges with other fellowships and memberships of professional bodies.
+The academic style guides do not have a separate section for medical qualifications, so if following one of these guides, medical degrees should be listed with other degrees, medical diplomas with other diplomas, and fellowships and memberships of royal colleges with other fellowships and memberships of professional bodies.

 Etiquette for fellowships or memberships

 Learned societies and professional bodies in Africa

 In Africa, learned societies and professional bodies use designatory letters for their members and fellowships.
-For example, professionals admitted to the African Planning Society are entitled to place postnominal letters behind their names:
+For example: